ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 environment variable set to `1`.

-This mode does not work in situations where pressure-vessel would have been run non-interactively, such as for *Help -> System Information*.
+This mode does not work in situations where pressure-vessel would have been run non-interactively, such as for *Help -> System Information* and Proton games.

 ### Getting a shell inside the container